bft-smart/library/README.md

 **With `gradle` (after the commit `0f2d407`):**

-Type `.\gradlew installDist` in the main directory.
+Type `./gradlew installDist` in the main directory.
 The required jar files and default configuration files will be available in the `build/install/library` directory.

+**WARNING:** You might need to give execution permission to the `gradlew` script.

 ## Additional information and publications